Skip to content

 Personally, I wanted to make sure the voice and needs of individuals and communities impacted by this issue were informing the policy.
 This goes back to my desire to see policy, from design to implementation, support the best interest of those it’s intended to serve in the first place.
 We started a coalition of survivors, advocates, legislators, researchers, and national and local organizations to ensure we had an active say in how the bill was crafted.
 Sen. Kaiser was really generous in making sure the bill contained what we wanted – we had full say on what should and shouldn’t be included in the bill.
 The coalition itself became survivor-led, which was why it was successful.

 With this approach, it became really exciting to see the support this bill has received.
 Communities that opposed previous bills joined our coalition to work on this one.
 Lawmakers have shown their support too—the bill had a unanimous vote in the Senate and a 95 to 1 vote in the House.
-We also did extensive advocacy during the legislative process, submitting oral and written testimonies to get legislators to see why they should support this bill.
+We also did extensive advocacy during the legislative process, submitting oral and written testimonies to get legislators to see why they should support the bill.

 What are you and your fellow advocates hoping to accomplish with this legislation?